jpyoo/buc_backend/README.md

-# Django backend application for the bulk up coach project

 # Bulk Up Coach Backend Configuration
 This Jupyter notebook will demonstrate the backend configuration of Bulk Up Coach's backend server and database configurations and their rationals.
 Each steps are sorted in the order of progress.
 Configuring, Defining, Creating, and Updating features of the backend can be found in this document.